Hello and welcome to my new course GIMP for beginners , the complete project-based series.

-I go over and I click on here and usually the latest thing that’s been installed will show up here as new.
-It’s not doing that in that this case so let’s go ahead and we’ll go to all applications, and then we’ll go down to the GIMP.
-Here we go GIMP 2 so this should actually start the application.
+I go over and click on here and usually the latest thing that’s been installed will show up here as new.
+It’s not doing that in this case so let’s go ahead and we’ll go to all applications and then we’ll go down to the GIMP.
+Here we go to GIMP 2 so this should start the application.
 What we do is we right-click and now if I left click it will start the GIMP.
-At this point notice one of the things that I can do here is I can pin to the Start menu, so that it actually shows up at the top of the Start menu, but what I like even more is to go down here to more, and off to the right, and I can see well, actually in this case, unpin from taskbar because I already have it pinned.
-If I didn’t have it pinned I could say pin to taskbar, and it will show up down here on the taskbar.
+At this point notice one of the things that I can do here is to pin to the Start menu, so that it shows up at the top of the Start menu, but what I like even more is to go down here to more, and off to the right, and I can see well, in this case, unpin from taskbar because I already have it pinned.
+If I didn’t have it pinned I can say pin to taskbar, and it will show up down here on the taskbar.

 Here it is.